 Evidence has shown that these funds may not always outperform the market.

 As an investor, one should not invest in quant funds just because it is based on technology and human bias is limited.
-An investor should look at the investment portfolio of the fund, expenses involved and how it fits in his or her investment portfolio.
+An investor should look at the investment portfolio of the fund, expenses involved, and how it fits in his or her investment portfolio.

-If you have any questions related to Quant Funds – you can add in the comment section.
+If you have any questions related to Quant Funds – you can add them in the comment section.